dpup/node-flags/README.md

 All the define methods take the same arguments:

-    flags.defineX(name, defaultValue, opt_description, opt_validator, opt_isSecret);
+    flags.defineX(name, opt_default, opt_description);

     name - The flag's name
-    defaultValue - The default value if not specified on the command line description - [optional] Description to show in the help text validator - [optional] Function for validating the input, should throw if the input isn't valid. isSecret - [optional] Whether the flag shold be omitted from the help text.
+    opt_default - [optional] The default value if not specified on the command line opt_description - [optional] Description to show in the help text

+The methods return a Flag object that exposes the following methods, for additional configuration:

+    .setDefault({*} defaultValue) - Sets the flag's default value.
+    .setDescription({string} description) - Sets the flag's description field.
+    .setValidator({function(string)} validator) - Sets a function for validating the input, should throw if the input isn't valid.
+    .setSecret({boolean} secret) - If set to true then the flag won't show up in the help text.

+These setters return the flag instance so they can be chained:

+    flags.defineString('test').
+        setDefault('empty').
+        setDescription('A test flag').
+        setValidator(function(inp) {
+          if (inp.substr(0, 1) != 'e') {
+            throw Error('Flag must start with an "e"');
+          }
+        });

 ## Querying Flag Values